arathyjan/applied-scala/README.md

 ### Day 1

+- Keynote (State of REA's Scala apps)
 - Introduction
   - Use case.
 What are we building?
   - Architecture and software components
-- Http4s
-  - IO
-  - Partial functions
-  - Kleisli to explain `HttpService`
+  - Deployment to AWS
-  - Routing
+- Prerequisites
-  - Error handling
+  - IO Exercises
-- Circe
+    - Circe Exercises
       - Implicits
       - Manual codecs
       - Auto-derivation
+- Http4s
-- Testing
+  - Testing (teach as we go)
-  - Codec laws
+  - GET movie/{id}
-  - Full end-to-end test

-### Day 2
+    - Show `AppRoutes` to explain routing
+    - Build `GET movie/{id}` endpoint to get `Movie` <-- use semi-auto codecs
     - Doobie
-  - Flyway (do it for them)
-  - Setting up data (do it for them)
-- Deployment (do it for them)
-  - What AWS account?
+    - Extend endpoint to get `EnrichedMovie` <-- use custom codecs
+  - POST movie
+    - Accept JSON body and decode into `NewMovieReq`
+    - Collect all errors using `IO[MovieId]` return type (if name is empty... if synopsis is empty... if both are empty...)
+    - Teach `Semigroup`, `Validated`, `Traverse` theory (using Exercises)
+    - Implement using `ValidatedNel`
+  - POST movie/{id}/reviews
+    - Probably nothing new here

 ## Test queries

 ```